-So you want to invest in stocks.
+Do you want to learn how to read a stock?
+Great!
 But where do you start?
 Just reading a stock quote itself can be overwhelming.
 Successful stock investing hinges on knowing how to read a stock.
-This article will help you do just that so that you can speak the stock lingo fluently.
+This article will help you do just that so that you can speak the stock lingo — fluently.

 Successful investors don’t buy stocks recklessly.
 They understand stock investing fundamentals, and they learn to read a stock like a book — and make calculated decisions.